Injuries: If you suffered one of the following health effects after using talcum powder, you may have a claim for compensation:

 Deane Berg, the first woman to file a talcum powder lawsuit against Johnson & Johnson, speaks in interviews about the moment she discovered that talc may be an ovarian cancer risk factor.
 Prior to that time, she’d used talc for feminine hygiene as a comforting daily ritual—she’d never imagined that her Johnson’s Baby Powder could possibly harbor serious risks.
 Today, Berg is just one among thousands of women who have chosen to file suit against Johnson & Johnson over their own cases of ovarian cancer.

-Three recent talc lawsuit verdicts, in which juries elected to award millions of dollars in damages to plaintiffs, are an encouraging legal development for talc powder victims.
+Five recent talc lawsuit verdicts, in which juries elected to award millions of dollars in damages to plaintiffs, are an encouraging legal development for talc powder victims.

 Deane Berg filed the very first talcum powder lawsuit back in 2009.
 Berg habitually used talc powder for feminine hygiene purposes for nearly all of her adult life.
 But in 2006, after being diagnosed with advanced ovarian cancer, she came across a talc powder commercial from a personal injury law firm that discussed the link between ovarian cancer and genital talc use.